 Online Item Subscriptions:

 People tend to think that when they need something, they should just pick it up at the store, but that’s not true or efficient!
 If you haven’t heard of Amazon Subscribe and Save, look into it and it just might change your life.
 You can set up orders for almost any item you need, and have it automatically shipped on a schedule that you choose.
 You can always cancel a subscription or a single shipment.
 The items are discounted, and shipping is free.
-If an item you use frequently isn’t offered on Amazon Subscribe and Save, you may be able to order it directly from the retailer, or schedule a day each month (or quarter) to order it online.
-I use the service for almost all of my non-perishables and it just about cuts my grocery trips in half.
+If an item you use frequently isn’t offered on Amazon Subscribe and Save, you may be able to order it directly from the retailer or schedule a day each month (or quarter) to order it online.
+We use the service for almost all of our non-perishables and it just about cuts my grocery trips in half.

-Join a food coop:
+Join a Food Coop:

 In a food coop, you order food as a group in order to take advantage of wholesale prices.
 Most food coops order organic food from local farms and ranches, so you’re getting healthy food and it stays ripe longer.
-I get most of my produce, eggs, and meat from my food coop, and no longer have to purchase these items from the store.
+We get most of my produce, eggs, and meat from my food coop, and no longer have to purchase these items from the store.
 For a list of coops near you, visit this site: http://www.coopdirectory.org/directory.htm or do a Google search (the site isn’t always kept up to date).
 A couple of other bonuses of a food coop are that you pay less for food, support your local economy, and load up on healthy food.